Delicate (Terence Trent D'Arby song)

-"Delicate" is a song by American singer-songwriter Terence Trent D'Arby featuring English singer Des'ree, released on June 7, 1993 as the third single from his third studio album, Symphony or Damn (1993).
-It was written, arranged and produced by D'Arby, and peaked at number 14 on the UK Singles Chart.
+"Delicate" is a song by American singer-songwriter Terence Trent D'Arby featuring English singer Des'ree, released on June 7, 1993, by Columbia Records as the third single from his third studio album, Symphony or Damn (1993).
+It was written, arranged and produced by D'Arby and peaked at number 14 on the UK Singles Chart.
+In the United States, the song reached numbers 74 and 65 on the Billboard Hot 100 and Cash Box Top 100, respectively.
+Its music video was directed by Andy Morahan.